RetroPie/RetroPie-Docs/docs/RetroPie-on-Debian.md

 First, install Ubuntu 16.04 LTS or a related Debian based distro such as Linux Mint 17 and 18.
 ISO images can be used to create a bootable DVD or a USB stick. http://www.ubuntu.com/download/desktop

-To run RetroPie-Setup user must be a member of group root/admin.
+To run RetroPie-Setup, you must be a member of the group root/admin.

 ## Download RetroPie